openethereum/fether/packages/fether-react/src/Onboarding/termsAndConditions.md

 **Copyright and trade mark policies**

 It is Parity Technologies&#39; policy to respond to notices of alleged copyright infringement that comply with applicable international intellectual property law (including, in the United States, the Digital Millennium Copyright Act) where Parity Technologies is put on notice and it is under Parity Technologies&#39; control.
-In such cases Parity Technologies shall be entitled to terminate the accounts of repeat infringers.
+In such cases, Parity Technologies shall be entitled to terminate the accounts of repeat infringers.

 **Possible Advertisements**